 Also, any unprotected sexual activity can lead to sexually transmitted diseases.
 From herpes and other venereal diseases to hepatitis C and HIV/AIDS, the health consequences are devastating.
-Undoubtedly, drug use in teens significantly endangers teens’ well-being.
+Undoubtedly, drug use significantly endangers teens’ well-being.

-Further Long-Term Consequences of Teen Drug Abuse
+Further Long-Term Consequences of Teen Drug Use

 - Permanent brain damage from benzodiazepines, inhalants, extended marijuana use, and more